MUFFLERS AND SILENCERS BY BLOCK DIAGRAMS

 For example, in Figure 1, the elements numbered 45, which are generically called UsedMacro, are formulated by the user and represent the green regions of the oval and circular mufflers.
 A UserMacro can be saved with a special name so that it can be used later as an acoustic two-port element.
 Thus, however complex the actual system configuration may be, its block diagram model may always be represented in layer 1 of SMI as a cascade of two-port elements, This strategy simplifies the reading of complex block diagrams and it is ideally suited for teamwork and customization for specific projects.

 Block diagrams of UserMacros (1-D or 3-D) are constructed in sublayers of SMI.
 For example, Figure 3 is a block-diagram of the oval muffler in Figure 2.
-Sub-layers may have different UserMacos, but only the one linked to a specific UserMacro in layer 1 is used in assembling the system model.
 When a UserMacro is linked to a sublayer, the color of its sides turns bright-green.
 The linked sublayer number can be input as a parameter of a UserMacro.
 Then several different prototypes can be run in batch.

 The acoustic source driving a duct system can be defined in ADEM explicitly or implicitly.